pawelwojtowicz/osmMachine/readme.md

 # osmMachine
   C++ library for handling the geo location powered by the osm data.

+## Input data
+  Open Streep Maps can be downloaded from: https://www.openstreetmap.org ( with some restrictions )

+  and without the data size restrictions from: https://download.geofabrik.de/

 ## Environment preparation
 ### src
   gtest installation: